France’s March 2026 B2B e-invoicing launch sees a special role for independent e-invoicing agents – PDP’s

-Mandatory B2B domestic e-invoicing in France will start in July 2024.
-A pilot will start at the beginning of the year.
-Note: from 1 July 2024, all French taxpayers must be able to receive e-invoicing in the approved formats – UBL 2.1, UN/CEFACT CII, and Factur-X. From the same date, around 300 of the largest taxpayers will have to issue e-invoices as part of phase 1.
-In phase 2, a further 8,000 medium sized companies will be included form 1 January 2024.
-The last round, including all other taxpayers starts January 2026.
+Mandatory B2B domestic e-invoicing in France will start in March 2026 (TBC).
+A pilot will start in 2025.
+Note: from 1 July 2024, all French taxpayers must be able to receive e-invoicing in the approved formats – UBL 2.1, UN/CEFACT CII, and Factur-X.

 For issuing and receiving e-invoices, France has opted for a ‘Y’ model, meaning taxpayers can submit their e-invoices in one of two ways: